Deloitte Africa Board

 My goal is to find the appropriate balance between risk management and the achievement of sustainable growth for Deloitte.

-Mike Comber joined the firm in 1973.
-He studied through the University of Natal Durban and qualified as a Chartered Accountant in 1979.
-He spent two years working in the United States and United Kingdom in the early 1980s and upon his return to South Africa was appointed as an Audit Partner in 1985.
+Mike joined the firm in 1973.
+He studied through the University of Natal Durban and qualified as a chartered accountant in 1979.
+He spent two years working in the United States and United Kingdom in the early 1980s and upon his return to South Africa in 1985 was appointed as an Audit Partner.

-Mike was the KwaZulu-Natal Regional Staff Partner for six years, which was followed by a further six years as the Business Unit Leader of the KwaZulu-Natal Assurance and Advisory Services business.
-During the 32 years he spent in the Durban office, Mike served many clients in the region including, among others, Illovo Sugar Ltd, Dunlop Africa Ltd, the Massdiscounters Chain, a division of Masstores (Pty) Ltd, Crookes Brothers Ltd and McCarthy Retail Ltd. He also had Advisory Partner responsibilities in respect of a number of other clients.
+He was the KwaZulu-Natal Regional Staff Partner for six years, which was followed by a further six years as the Business Unit Leader of the KwaZulu-Natal Assurance and Advisory Services business.
+During the 32 years he spent in the Durban office, he served many clients in the region, including Illovo Sugar Ltd, Dunlop Africa Ltd, the Massdiscounters Chain, a division of Masstores (Pty) Ltd, Crookes Brothers Ltd and McCarthy Retail Ltd. He also had Advisory Partner responsibilities in respect of a number of other clients.